jjgrainger/PostTypes/docs/taxonomies/define-hooks.md

 Additional hooks are supported with the `hooks()` method.

-Here you can register additional actions and filters to WordPress and allows you to keep logic associated with your post type in one class.
+Here you can register additional actions and filters to WordPress and allows you to keep logic associated with your taxonomy in one class.

 ```php
 use PostTypes\Taxonomy;